bparanj/crystal/electronics/components/zener-diode.md

 So while reverse bias often involves what we'd call a negative voltage in everyday terms, it's more about the relative polarity across the device rather than an absolute negative voltage.

-Yes, the Zener diode is frequently used in electronic circuits, especially for voltage regulation and over-voltage protection.
+The Zener diode is frequently used in electronic circuits, especially for voltage regulation and over-voltage protection.
 It allows current to flow in the reverse direction when the voltage reaches a specified breakdown point, known as the Zener voltage.
 This makes it valuable in applications where a stable reference voltage is required, such as:

 1. Voltage Regulation: To maintain a consistent voltage level for sensitive components.
 2. Over-Voltage Protection: To prevent excess voltage from damaging other components by clamping the voltage to a safe level.